SamMed05/sm_blog/_posts/2021-06-11-hello-world.markdown

 #### How it's made this blog?
 I'm not assuming that you are a programming enthusiast, so I don't want to go too much into details. <br>
 In general, I'm using Jekyll <span class="iconify" data-icon="cib:jekyll" data-inline="false"></span>, a blog-aware static site generator and Markdown <span class="iconify" data-icon="cib:markdown" data-inline="false"></span> for writing the formatted text.
-I used Alembic theme by David Darnes but I modified it until it suited my tastes. <br>
+I used Alembic theme by David Darnes but I modified it (a lot, it's unrecognizable now 😅) until it suited my tastes. <br>
 I made this blog in about a week's time, first post included.
 It seems like a short time but actually I worked many hours on it these days and is was not easy, especially changing the theme, tweaking it's CSS and adding extra features like icons, the top-button ⤒ or the reading time. <br>
-It's not perfect yet, there are a lot of errors, but I will continue to improve it. <br>
+It's not perfect yet, there are a lot of errors, but I will continue to improve it.
+I keep doing it very often and I'm slowly starting to be truly satisfied by the aspect. <br>
-Actually I removed the reading time feature, for example, after reading these two lovely posts[^2] (see footnotes) and changing idea on what matters in a website and what doesn't in conveying a message (because in the end that's my purpose).
+Actually I added and then removed the reading time feature, for example, and other futile functionalities after reading these two lovely posts[^2] (see footnotes) and changing idea on what matters in a website and what doesn't in conveying a message (because in the end that's my purpose). <br>
-Now that I finished making the coding part I can finally just write and publish posts!
+Now that I finished making the coding part I can finally just write and publish posts! <br>
 You can find the source code of this blog (and not only) in <a href="https://github.com/SamMed05" target="_blank">my GitHub account page</a><box-icon name='link-external' size='xs'></box-icon>. <br>
 You can read the question also in another way.
 In that case it's made with care and ❤, just like the next posts will be, of course!